Tokophobia

 Tokophobia is a significant fear of childbirth.
 It is a common reason why some women request an elective cesarean section.
-Factors often include a fear of pain, death, unexpected problems, injury to the baby, sexual problems and a lack of self-belief of the capacity to birth a child.
+Factors often include a fear of pain, death, unexpected problems, injury to the baby, sexual problems and a lack of self-confidence in the ability to give birth to a child.
 Treatment may occur via counselling.

 It is a type of specific phobia.
-In 2000, an article published in the British Journal of Psychiatry described the fear of childbirth as a psychological disorder that has received little attention and may be overlooked.
+In 2000, an article published in the British Journal of Psychiatry described tokophobia as a psychological disorder that has received little attention and may be overlooked.

 Signs and symptoms

-Phobia of childbirth, as with any phobia, can manifest through a number of symptoms including nightmares, difficulty in concentrating on work or family activities, panic attacks and psychosomatic complaints.
-Often the fear of childbirth motivates a request for an elective caesarean section.
-Fear of labor pain is strongly associated with the fear of pain in general; a previous complicated childbirth, or inadequate pain relief, may cause the phobia to develop.
+As is the case with any phobia, tokophobia can manifest itself through a number of symptoms including nightmares, difficulty in concentrating on work or family activities, panic attacks and psychosomatic complaints.
+Tokophobia often motivates a request for an elective caesarean section.
+Fear of labour pain is strongly associated with the fear of pain in general; a previous complicated childbirth, or inadequate pain relief, may cause the phobia to develop.

-Tokophobia is a distressing psychological disorder which may be overlooked by medical professionals; as well as specific phobia and anxiety disorders, tokophobia may be associated with depression and post-traumatic stress disorder.
+Tokophobia is a distressing psychological disorder which may be overlooked by medical professionals; as well as specific phobias and anxiety disorders, tokophobia may be associated with depression and post-traumatic stress disorder.
 Recognition of tokophobia and close liaison with obstetricians or other medical specialists can help to reduce its severity and ensure efficient treatment.
-Perinatal psychologists emphazises the importance to listen, validate, explore, and tailor interventions as well as a multiprofessional engagement and cooperation in treating tokophobia.
+Perinatal psychologists emphasise the importance of listening, validating, exploring, and tailoring interventions, as well as multiprofessional engagement and cooperation in treating tokophobia.